Vishwajeet-29-pro/JavaDSA/docs/DAILY_PLAN.md

 - [x] Mocking
 - [x] TDD stuff (Prefer Cucumber for deep understanding, but not understand just unit tests with mocking.)
 - [x] Financial Awareness
-  - [x] How to get Credit card if salary less than 20,000 possibilities are not good but lets see.
+  - [x] How to get Credit card if salary less than 20,000 possibilities are not good but let's see.
   - [x] SIP related stuff.

 #### 17 Aug 2024